jmerilai19/multiplayer_tic_tac_toe/README.md

 ```
 launch.bat
 ```
-This launches two docker containers for game and database servers, along with two instances of game clients.
+This creates docker images and launches containers for game and database servers along with two instances of game clients.

 *Remember to close the containers after you are done testing*